-Whether you do it for your career, family, retirement, love life or simply for a change in scenery, moving to another state is an exciting prospect.
+Whether you do it for your career, family, retirement, love life or simply for a change of scenery, moving to another state is an exciting prospect.
 But it can also be a huge undertaking, especially given the many things that you need to consider before, during and after you move.

 1. Job Opportunities